Which place is cheaper, Dubrovnik or Bratislava?

 When we compare the travel costs of actual travelers between Bratislava and Dubrovnik, we can see that Bratislava is more expensive.
 And not only is Dubrovnik much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Dubrovnik would let you spend less money overall.
 Or, you could decide to spend more money in Dubrovnik and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Bratislava would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Bratislava than you might in Dubrovnik.

-Bratislava is bigger, and its population is about 14.9 times larger than the population of Dubrovnik.
-When comparing the population of Bratislava vs. Dubrovnik, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Bratislava has a larger population, and is about 10 times larger than the population of Dubrovnik.
+When comparing the sizes of Bratislava and Dubrovnik, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.